 We expect that all submitted research will conform to the highest standards of ethical conduct as outlined by the Institutional Review Board of the scholar’s home university.
 This includes obtaining consent from human subjects (i.e. students, colleagues, or other people) prior to conducting your research.

 We do occasionally issue Calls For Papers on special topics; however, we are always open to submissions in the sections below.
 The interests of these sections often overlap, and some submissions may be relevant to more than one of the sections below.
-Authors of such articles should be assured that their subject is of interest to JCWS and that the General Editors will direct their paper to an appropriate section.
+Authors of such articles should be assured that their subject is of interest to JCWS and that the editors will direct their paper to an appropriate section.

 - Research: Qualitative and Quantitative